Kkzzzq/Real-time-chess-battle/server/README.md

-# Kung Fu Chess Server
+# Real-time-chess-battle

-Python FastAPI backend for Kung Fu Chess.
+Python FastAPI backend for Real-time-chess-battle

 See the main [README](../README.md) for setup instructions.